ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 verified with no/minimal network requests by the receiving users.

-In particular, credentials that can be verified with minimal network access are often required by applications that provide anonymous communication.
+In particular, credentials that can be verified with minimal network access are often required by applications providing anonymous communication.
 These applications provide end-to-end encryption with a protocol like the Messaging Layer Security protocol {{?RFC9420}} (with the encryption of handshake messages required), or Sealed Sender {{sealed-sender}}.
 When a user